 This time last year, Welsh stars Eve Myles, Gabrielle Creevy, Sion Daniel Young and more journeyed to the south of their home nation to start filming a gripping new television series, produced by the same company that has in recent years brought us the likes of The Stolen Girl, Fool Me Once and After The Flood, Quay Street Productions.
 As Myles tells C&TH, ‘The Guest is an intense, female led thriller.
 It is a story about ambition, opportunity, trauma and love.’

-Myles adds playing Fran – a wealthy business owner who hires Ria (Gabrielle Creevy) as her new cleaner – as ‘a very challenging role’.
+Myles adds that playing Fran – a wealthy business owner who hires Ria (Gabrielle Creevy) as her new cleaner – was ‘a very challenging role’.
 There is an obvious class dynamic in The Guest: Ria is a gritty working class woman, while Fran leads an opulent life splurging on luxury.
 But speaking to the BBC Myles commends how ‘both worlds are shown with richness and respect’.
 ‘It’s rare to see Wales portrayed like this – opulent, ambitious, creative,’ Myles says.
 ‘There’s always been wealth in Wales, and this series puts that on screen.’

 The main setting of the four-part thriller is Fran’s home – Maybury Court – which Myles describes as ‘a beautiful home’, adding ‘the land around it is stunning, filled with all types of animals’ like ‘peacocks and donkeys and cockerels’.
 And it’s the nucleus of the drama: where Fran and Ria’s class disparity is at its starkest, but also where Ria’s door into a new life opens.